Porto Sant'Elpidio: Economy

 At the beginning of the 19th century, the construction of the Concimificio FIM created a considerable increase in the local economy which was previously based on fishing and agriculture.
 A large contribution to the port's economy came from Costanza Maggiori, descended from the noble family of Corsican origins.
 Since the 1960s the footwear industry has been the main economic activity, while the agricultural sector has decreased significantly in importance.
 In the southern district area (called Faleriense) the practice of small-boat fishing still continues.
 The city has seen in recent years an increase in the tourism sector based on sunbathing from national and international tourists.

 Sport

-On 28 May 1992, the 4th stage of the Giro d'Italia ended in Porto Sant'Elpidio with the winner Mario Cipollini.
+On 28 May 1992, the fourth stage of the Giro d'Italia ended in Porto Sant'Elpidio with the winner Mario Cipollini.

 The soccer team from Porto Sant'Elpidio plays still in Promozione.

-The most important local sporting reality is the Porto Sant'Elpidio Basket club which, for more than ten years, has participated in the national championships and Series B2 Series C1 with excellent results.
+The most important local sporting reality is the Porto Sant'Elpidio Basketball club which, for more than ten years, has participated in the national championships and Series B2 Series C1 with excellent results.
 The club is sponsored by the Suolificio Stella srl.